 There are slight variations in the salary median of APRNs, which are based on the industry of nursing in which individuals work.
 Because of the duties of the acute care APRN, he, or she, will work in general care or surgical performance hospitals.
 As such, the median salary for the acute care APRN can be pegged to that of other hospital APRNs.
-APRNs working in these context will earn slightly more than their counterparts working in other context: approximately $99,000 per year.
+APRNs working in this context will earn slightly more than their counterparts working in other contexts.

-The differences in possible pay for acute care APRNs range roughly between $60,000 and $160,000.
-The highest paid APRNs in the US reside and practice in the following states: Alaska, California, Oregon, Hawaii and Massachusetts.
+The highest-paid APRNs in the US reside and practice in the following states: Alaska, California, Oregon, Hawaii, and Massachusetts.
 Official statistics for the states and/or regions with the lowest-paid APRNs are not readily available.

 View also: Nurse Practitioner Salary

 Where do Acute Care Nurse Practitioners Work?

 Acute care APRNs have options with regard to the structure of employment.
 These nurses, like other APRNs, can work in conjunction with physicians and other medical professionals, or they can work independently.